 Harlem Food Bar’s welcoming atmosphere and fun, hip, unpretentious vibe is attracting a wide variety of Harlemites.
 On a warm summer night it almost feels like a cool Miami or LA spot with the doors wide open expanding outside to the sidewalk seating.
 The music is just the right level, not too loud but enough to hear it in the background while talking with friends.
 The decor I think is perfect for this space.
 A beautiful mural expands across the entire back wall.
 Tastefully done but casual at the same time.
 Both times I was there the crowd’s appearance felt similar dress code wise.
 You feel comfortable here either wearing casual gear or dressed up for fun.

-The General Manager Jesse is a really nice guy who was making sure everyone was happy and getting what they needed throughout the restaurant.
-I was impressed by Jesse and all of the staff who seemed genuinely interested in the opinion of those dinning and drinking there and asking if they liked the food and cocktails.
+I was impressed by all of the staff who seemed genuinely interested in the opinion of those dinning and drinking there and asking if they liked the food and cocktails.
 Very important for a new place here in Harlem or anywhere to get feedback so that they can improve or work out any of the kinks.

 The outdoor seating really adds to the charm.
 The day I took this photo it was 98 degrees in NYC so understandably not as crowded as an average temperature day.
 It is nice to have another option on Frederick Douglass Boulevard with outdoor seating.
 My only objection is that it feels as though it needs a few more plants or dividers to separate the seating area from the sidewalk.
 That being said they just opened and could still be in the finishing process.